Roblox/roact/docs/index.md

 # Home
-Roact is a declarative Lua UI library intended to mirror Facebook's React.
-It exposes a very similar API to React and implements nearly identical semantics.
+Roact is a *declarative* Lua UI library similar to Facebook's React.
+It exposes a very similar API and implements nearly identical semantics.

-This documentation assumes that the reader has some familiarity with the Roblox API but no experience with React.
+This documentation is still a work in progress -- if you find any typos or issues, [open an issue on GitHub](https://github.com/Roblox/roact/issues)!